 Trinity Biotech Announces Results of AGM

-DUBLIN, Ireland, Sept.
-30, 2022 (GLOBE NEWSWIRE) -- Trinity Biotech plc TRIB, a leading developer and manufacturer of diagnostic products for the point-of-care and clinical laboratory markets, today announced the results of an Annual General Meeting (AGM).
+/EIN News/ -- DUBLIN, Ireland, Sept.
+30, 2022 (GLOBE NEWSWIRE) -- Trinity Biotech plc (Nasdaq: TRIB), a leading developer and manufacturer of diagnostic products for the point-of-care and clinical laboratory markets, today announced the results of an Annual General Meeting (AGM).

 AGM Results